Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Method

 {\em Video-conditioned fill-in-the-blank task.} Given a video and a sentence with a blank space, the task is to fill in the blank with the correct word from a vocabulary $\mathcal{A}$ of about 1K answers.
 We replace the blank in the sentence with a mask token, and design the following prompt: \\ { \texttt{``[CLS] <Sentence with a [MASK] token>.
 Subtitles: <Subtitles> [SEP]''}}

 Note that all prompts are prepended with the video prompt (see Section~\ref{sec:architecture}) before being forwarded to the transformer encoder.

 \paragraph{Answer embedding module.} For each downstream task, we wish to map the mask token in the input text prompt to an actual answer prediction in the set of possible answers $\mathcal{A}$, as described above.
 For this we use the \emph{frozen} MLM classifier head~$m_\theta$.
 However, $m_\theta \in \mathbb{R}^{V \times D}$ covers $V$ different tokens where $V>>N$ and $N \approx 1,000$ is the size of $\mathcal{A}$.
 Therefore, we introduce a task-specific answer classification head $l$ which linearly maps a contextualized mask representation $t'_i$ to a vector of logits parameterizing a categorical distribution over the vocabulary $\mathcal{A}$, \textit{i.e.}~$l \in \mathbb{R}^{N \times D}$.
 We set the weights of this answer module $l$ with the corresponding weights of the pretrained MLM classifier $m_\theta$ for one-token answers.
-In the case of multi-tokens answers, we average the weights of their different tokens.
+In the case of multi-token answers, we average the weights of their different tokens.
 We, hence, enable zero-shot inference at test time.
+We also discuss other alternative strategies to handle multi-token answers in Appendix Section~\ref{sec:multitoken}.

-\paragraph{Fully-supervised training.} In order to also evaluate our approach on fully-supervised benchmarks, we explore finetuning our model on datasets that provide manual annotations for the target task.
-For this, we train the same parameters as explained in Section~\ref{sec:training}, \textit{i.e.} the transformer weights and the answer embedding module are \emph{frozen}.
+\paragraph{Fully-supervised training.} To evaluate our approach on fully-supervised benchmarks, we also explore finetuning of our model on datasets that provide manual annotations for the target task.
+To this end, we train the same parameters as explained in Section~\ref{sec:training}, while keeping the transformer weights and the answer embedding module \emph{frozen}.
 For open-ended VideoQA and video-conditioned fill-in-the-blank, we use a cross-entropy loss on the task-specific vocabulary $\mathcal{A}$.
 For multiple-choice VideoQA, we use a binary cross-entropy loss applied to each answer candidate.
 We show in Section~\ref{sec:sota} the benefit of \emph{freezing} the language model weights during fully-supervised training.